List of Emmerdale characters introduced in 2005: Max King

 Max King, portrayed by Charlie Kemp, arrives in the village after backpacking with his girlfriend to attend his father's ill-fated wedding to Charity Dingle (Emma Atkins).
 He then gets a job at Paddy Kirk's (Dominic Brunt) vet practice to support more travelling ventures.
 However, he is conned by his father in order to get land.
 Tom uses Max's position as a vet to poison the animals kept by the owners who refused to sell the land.

 After having been bullied into poisoning the Briggs family's calves by Tom, a guilty Max decides to leave the village, sick and tired of his father's chicanery.
 He and Robert Sugden (Karl Davies) plan to leave Emmerdale and drive to London, but Robert's adopted brother Andy (Kelvin Fletcher) gets into a fight with Robert.
 Max breaks up the fight and decides that he did not want to go with Robert.
 He gets into Andy's Land Rover and asks him to drive him to the railway station.
-Robert, who had driven off, turns his car round and drove straight at them, causing Max to grab the steering wheel and send the vehicle off the road and through a brick wall.
-Andy makes a quick escape, but Max becomes trapped in the car and is killed when it explodes, having rolled onto its roof.
+Robert, who had driven off, turns his car round and drove straight at them, causing Max to grab the steering wheel and send the vehicle off the road, through a stone wall and onto its roof.
+Andy makes a quick escape assisted by Robert, but Max becomes trapped in the car and is killed when fuel stored in the back explodes.

-Amy Carter

-Amy Carter was the girlfriend of Max King (Charlie Kemp).
-Max and Amy had spent time traveling and arrive in the village for his father Tom's (Kenneth Farrington) ill-fated wedding to Charity Dingle (Emma Atkins) before intending to travel to Thailand after visiting Amy's parents in Cornwall.
-The King family treats her with open contempt.
-The wedding ends in disaster, and Tom re-evaluates his life and demands that Max stay and get a job.
-Max agrees, and an upset Amy says she will wait for him.
-However, he tells her to go to Cornwall without him.
-She tells him that they will keep in touch, but as she leaves the village in a taxi, Max deletes her number from his mobile phone.

 Phyllis King

-Phyllis King is Tom King's aunt.
-She appeared in 2005 and 2007.

-The sister of Tom's father Albert, Phyllis first appears for Tom's ill-fated wedding to Charity Dingle (Emma Atkins).
+Phyllis King is Tom King's (Kenneth Farrington) aunt.
+She is the sister of Tom's father Albert, Phyllis first appears for Tom's ill-fated wedding to Charity Dingle (Emma Atkins).
 Often complaining, Phyllis only seems happy to see her favourite great-nephew Carl (Tom Lister).
-She returns later in October 2005 for Max’s funeral and in February 2007 for Tom’s funeral.
+She returns later in October 2005 for Max’s funeral and in February 2007 for Tom's funeral.
 She made her most recent appearance at Jimmy King's (Nick Miles) ill-fated wedding to Kelly Windsor (Adele Silva) in October 2007.

+It is very likely that Phyllis has died since 2007 as she hasn't attended any family events since, such as her favourite great-grand nephew, Carl King's (Tom Lister) wedding to Lexi Nicholls (Sally Oliver) in 2009, or his funeral after being murdered by Cameron Murray (Dominic Power) in 2012, or Jimmy King's (Nick Miles) wedding to Nicola De Souza (Nicola Wheeler) in 2010.
+Sheila Burrell, who played Phyllis, died in 2011.